Cardinal Pell: I’m Looking Forward to Having My Day in Court

 CARDINAL PELL’S STATEMENT

-I want to say one or two brief words about my situation.
-These matters have been under investigation now for two years.
-There have been leaks to the media, there’ve been relentless character assassination — a relentless character assassination — and for more than a month claims that a decision whether to delay charges was imminent.
-I’m looking forward to finally having my day in court.
 I’m innocent of these charges, they are false.
 The whole idea of sexual abuse is abhorrent to me.

 I’ve kept Pope Francis, the Holy Father, regularly informed during these long months, and I have spoken to him on a number of occasions in the last week, most recently I think a day or so ago.
 We talked about my need to take leave to clear my name.
 So I am very grateful to the Holy Father for giving me this leave to return to Australia.
 I’ve spoken to my lawyers when this will be necessary, and I’ve spoken to my doctors for the best way to achieve this.

 All along I’ve been completely consistent and clear in my total rejection of these allegations.
-News of these charges strengthens my resolve and court proceedings now offer me the opportunity to clear my name and then return here, back to Rome, to work.
+News of these charges strengthens my resolve and court proceedings now offer me the opportunity to clear my name and then return here, back to Rome, to work.”

 HOLY SEE’S STATEMENT